 Firstly, we need to understand how Instagram works in order to understand why most giveaways don’t work.

-Above all else, Instagram wants to protect against fake accounts, spam/spam-like activity, and buying likes/followers.
+Above all else, Instagram wants to protect against fake accounts, spam activity, and buying likes or followers.
 Anyone can slap down some money and buy followers from a multitude of different sources.
 The task of identifying and deleting fake accounts is overwhelmingly large and time consuming.
 Instagram eventually catches up to these accounts, but there is lag time because of the scale of the endeavor.

 So instead of relying solely on the process of identifying and deleting spam accounts Instagram relies on its algorithm.
 Its main task is to improve user experience which acts as an automatic filter.
 This filter stops anything that isn’t authentic and of the highest quality from rising to the top.